How the Financial Times Democratizes Workflows and Keeps in Control of Image Rights

 The main requirement was that it had to be web-based and it had to be able to be accessed throughout the world.
 We found a few products which were very, very expensive and it was difficult to understand what was happening in the system.
 What we realised was that we wanted a completely independent version of a DAM system that was easy to install, easy to use and could be rolled out to as many people as possible.

-How has this benefitted the Financial Times?
+How has this benefited the Financial Times?

 We’ve expanded the ability to source images from some users in our London office to about 150 people in offices throughout the world.
 People can choose their own images easily, put them into our content management system and use the images.
-It has democratised the whole workflow system.
+It has democratized the whole workflow system.

 When we introduced the new DAM system we also spent a lot of time getting the image rights issues sorted.
 So, when we use images from Getty we know whether we can syndicate them or not and whether we can use them on social media or not.
 With the old system, nobody really knew what was happening, but we now know what rights we have with every single image.
 Social media is a big player and our sister publications like Investors Chronicle or FT Adviser now use this system as well.